paulross/TotalDepth/docs/source/cmd_line_tools/RP66V1_cmd_line_tools.rst

   -k, --keep-going      Keep going as far as sensible. [default: False] --frame-slice FRAME_SLICE
                         Do not process all frames but split or slice the frames.
-Split is of the form "1/N" so a maximum of N frames will be processed.
+Sample is of the form "1/N" so a maximum of N frames will be processed.
 N must be +ve, non-zero integer.
 Example: "1/64" - process a maximum of 64 frames.
 Slice the frames is of the form